JhonEderMC/features-java8/src/readme.md

 Java 8 Optional<T> class can help to handle situations where there is a possibility of getting the NPE.
 It works as a container for the object of type T.
 It can return a value of this object if this value is not a null.
 When the value inside this container is null, it allows doing some predefined actions instead of throwing NPE.

+# Lazy Invocation
+Intermediate operations are lazy.
+This means that they will be invoked only if it is necessary for the terminal operation execution.

+##  The collect() Method
+The reduction of a stream can also be executed by another terminal operation, the collect() method.
+It accepts an argument of the type Collector, which specifies the mechanism of reduction.
+There are already created, predefined collectors for most common operations.
+They can be accessed with the help of the Collectors type.

 ## Paralell
 Before Java 8, parallelization was complex.
 The emergence of the ExecutorService and the ForkJoin simplified a developer’s